If you are in the mood for a crispy chicken sandwich, emphasis on crispy, then look no further.

 Add your chicken to the air fryer (I was only able to fit 2 at a time, but it depends on your air fryer).
 Spray the chicken with butter spray or nonstick spray to wet the coating.
 This isn’t necessary, but wetting the chicken a little bit will eliminate any of those dry flour spots.
 More than anything, it’ll make the chicken look much nicer.

-After 9 minutes, carefully flip the chicken with tongs to allow both sides to brown up nicely, and give it one more quick spray.
+After air frying for 9 minutes, carefully flip the chicken with tongs to allow both sides to brown up nicely, and give it one more quick spray.

 5. Assemble those sandwiches!